salesforce/omakase/readme.md

 To manually update the prefix data, see the [Scripts](#scripts) section below.
 Updating is a one-line shell command, and after an update the processed CSS automatically reflects any changes right away.
 This can be more efficient than using a mixin to handle vendor prefixes, as you would have to constantly check each prefixable property, selector, etc... to see if a prefix is still required.

 Note that the `Prefixer` plugin will **not** trigger _refinement_ of a selector, declaration or at-rule just to check if a prefix is needed.
-This means you need to register an `AutoRefiner` (or `StandardValidation`) if you would like all selectors, declarations, etc... to be considered.
-See the [AutoRefiner](#autorefiner) section above for more information.
+This means you need to register `AutoRefine` (or `StandardValidation`) if you would like all selectors, declarations, etc... to be considered.
+See the [AutoRefine](#autorefine) section above for more information.

 ##### Pruning